keras-team/governance/rfcs/20190729-keras-preprocessing.md

             The function should take one argument:
             one image (array/tensor with rank 3),
             and should output an array/tensor with the same shape.
-        postprocessing_function: function that will be applied on each input.
-            The function will run after the image is resized and augmented.
         data_format: Image data format,
             either "channels_first" or "channels_last".
             "channels_last" mode means that the images should have shape